-Grant Thornton Ireland is an unincorporated partnership under the Partnership Act, 1890 and comprises 48 partners.
+Grant Thornton Ireland is an unincorporated partnership under the Partnership Act, 1890 and comprises 49 partners, at 31 December 2018.
 It is regulated by IAASA and PSCAI.
-The firm also conducts certain types of business through a number of incorporated entities as set out in the following table.
+The firm also conducts certain types of business through a number of incorporated entities as set out in the following table